jlianacastillo/jlianacastillo/README.md

 ⭐ Student online at Platzi 💚

-⭐ Student at AWS Cloud Practitioner with University New Leon of Mexico☁️
+⭐ Student at AWS Cloud Practitioner with University New Leon of Mexico ☁️

 ⭐ Student in engineering systems at University of Cundinamarca 💻

-⭐ Student in software analysis and development at SENA🐛
+⭐ Student in software analysis and development at SENA 🐛

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jlianacastillo&layout=compact)](https://github.com/jlianacastillo/github-readme-stats)